youwenshao/staffroom/README.md

   student_id bigint references users(id) on delete cascade, primary key (professor_id, student_id)
 );
+-- Note: This table is maintained for relationship tracking but is NOT used for access control.
+-- Access control is based solely on the shared_professors array in lesson_plans and unit_plans.

 create table lesson_plans (
   id bigserial primary key,